thorchain/THORChain-v1/README.md

 # THORChain

-THORChain is a lightning fast decentralised exchange protocol.
-Read the whitepaper here: [THORChain Whitepaper](https://github.com/thorchain/Resources/tree/master/Whitepapers/THORChain)
+THORChain is a lightning fast decentralised exchange protocol with cross-chain bridges and support for a layer 2 payment network.
+Read the whitepaper here: [THORChain Whitepaper](https://github.com/thorchain/Resources/blob/master/Whitepapers/THORChain/whitepaper-en.md)

 This project is based on work done for the [Cosmos Project](https://github.com/cosmos/cosmos-sdk) by the Cosmos/Tendermint team.